clement-lee/crandep/cran-comments.md

-This is a resubmission of version 0.2.0, with no ERRORs or WARNINGs, and possible NOTEs are explained below.
+This is a first submission of version 0.3.0, with no ERRORs or WARNINGs, and possible NOTEs are explained below.
 The time for re-creating the vignettes has been reduced.